timsjt/EGL314_TEAMB/README.md

     EGL314_TEAMB Overview
 </h1>

-Hello!
-We are Team B and we are creating a game for our school project "L.U.M.E.N" Project L.U.M.E.N is an experiential / exploratory initiative that invites you to re-awaken the “Temple of Lumen” using modern audio visual technology.
+Project <b>L.U.M.E.N</b> is an experiential / exploratory initiative that invites you to re-awaken the “Temple of Lumen” using modern audio visual technology.

 -------------------------------